Boehringer-Ingelheim/dso/docs/user_guide/pre_commit.md

 [Pre-commit](https://pre-commit.com/) hooks are small scripts that perform consistency checks on files in the repository before actually performing a git commit (or push).
-If the checks fail, the commit will be aborted and retried once the problems have been fixed.
+If the checks fail, the commit will be aborted and needs to be retried once the problems have been fixed.
 Some issues can automatically be fixed by the hooks.

 Pre-commit hooks are defined in a `.pre-commit-config.yaml` file at the root